Pokeglitch/gb2a/README.md

 **- charmap** | String

-The path to the Charmap file.
+The path to the CharMap file.
 Uses the same format as rgbds.

 The disassembler will use this when parsing Text to convert the byte values into characters.